How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How do you terminate a month-to-month rental in North Carolina?

-In North Carolina, landlords must give 7 days written notice by either party for month-to-month tenancy (NCGS § 42-14); week-to-week requires 2 days notice written notice to terminate a month-to-month tenancy.
-Tenants must give 7 days written notice.
-Notice should be delivered in person or via certified mail.
+In North Carolina, landlords must give 7 days written notice to terminate a month-to-month tenancy, and tenants must give 7 days written notice.
+Either party may terminate a month-to-month tenancy under N.C.
+Gen. Stat. § 42-14.
+A year-to-year tenancy requires 1 month notice; week-to-week requires 2 days.
+Notice should be delivered in person or by certified mail so delivery can be proven.
 Either party can terminate without cause unless local rent control rules apply.

 What is the difference between a month-to-month and a fixed-term lease in North Carolina?

 A fixed-term lease runs for a set period (usually 12 months) and cannot be ended early without cause or mutual agreement.
-A month-to-month agreement renews automatically each month and can be ended by either party with proper notice - 7 days written notice by either party for month-to-month tenancy (NCGS § 42-14); week-to-week requires 2 days notice for the landlord and 7 days for the tenant in North Carolina.
+A month-to-month agreement renews automatically each month and can be ended by either party with proper notice.
+In North Carolina, that means 7 days from the landlord and 7 days from the tenant.
 Month-to-month agreements offer more flexibility but less security for both parties.

 How much notice is required to terminate a lease in North Carolina?

-For month-to-month tenancies, North Carolina requires landlords to give 7 days written notice by either party for month-to-month tenancy (NCGS § 42-14); week-to-week requires 2 days notice notice and tenants to give 7 days notice.
+For month-to-month tenancies, North Carolina requires landlords to give 7 days notice and tenants to give 7 days notice.
+Either party may terminate a month-to-month tenancy under N.C.
+Gen. Stat. § 42-14.
+A year-to-year tenancy requires 1 month notice; week-to-week requires 2 days.
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Does North Carolina limit what a landlord can charge for a security deposit?